Brainshaker95/php-to-ts-bundle/README.md

 ### 🤝 Events

-Each time a TsInterface or TsProperty is generated during the dumping process an [event](src/Event) is dispatched.
+Each time a TsInterface or TsProperty instance is generated during the dumping process an [event](src/Event) is dispatched.
 You can subscribe to these events if it is necessary to modify the output right before dumping.

 Example implementation: